mahmoudchaer/DeepMed/AZURE_KEYVAULT.md

 ## Required Secrets in Key Vault

-All secrets previously in `.env` are now stored in Key Vault with the following mappings:
+Only essential secrets and sensitive credentials are stored in Key Vault with the following mappings:

 | Environment Variable | Key Vault Secret Name |
 |----------------------|----------------------|